 While the national admission rate to law school is 77%, Tulane students are admitted to law schools at a rate of 93% overall, and 95% for those earning a 162 or higher on the LSAT and a 3.5 or higher GPA as a Tulane undergraduate.
 Tulane undergraduates enjoy preferential admission to Tulane’s School of Law as well, which receives approximately 2,500 applications for 250 seats annually.
 Last year, 70 Tulane graduates were admitted.

 Tulane University neither requires nor recommends a prescribed pre-law major or curriculum.
 “Pre-law” simply notes a student’s intention to pursue admission to law school following completion of a baccalaureate degree.

 In planning a pre-law curriculum, note that spoken and written words are the principal tools of the legal profession.
 Students who intend to study law must develop an excellent knowledge and grasp of the English language as well as a clear and concise style of expression.

 In choosing a major, students should concentrate in a discipline in which they have genuine interest and one that will motivate them to be most productive.
 The range of undergraduate majors is broad; students should seek intensity and depth in an undergraduate program, thereby demonstrating a capacity to perform well at an academically rigorous level and in law school.

-Membership in the Tulane University Marching Band is open to all university students.
-Band scholarships are available based on auditions, leadership experience and instrumentation needs of the ensemble.
-For more information visit the website www.tulane.edu/~band or contact Barry Spanier, the band’s director, at email@example.com, 504.865.5139.
+Membership in the Tulane University Marching Band (TUMB) is open to all New Orleans-area university students.
+Band scholarships are available based on auditions, leadership experience, and instrumentation needs of the ensemble.
+For more information visit the band’s website or contact Barry Spanier, the band’s director, at email@example.com, 504.314.BAND (504.314.2263).

 If you need further assistance or have not found an answer to your question, please contact the Admission office.